Inference In High-dimensional Single-Index Models Under Symmetric Designs

 \end{proof}

-\subsection{Proof of Theorem (\ref{thm-efficient})}
+\subsection{Proof of Theorem \ref{thm-efficient}}

 Some well-known properties of Hermite polynomials are collected in the following proposition.
-Definitions and proofs of the first two statements can be found in \citep[\S 11.2]{o2014analysis}.
+Definitions and proofs of the first two statements can be found in Section 11.2 of \cite{o2014analysis}.
 Statements 2 and 3 are easy to verify from the definition.
-The last statement is proved in \citep[Theorem 2.1]{larsson-cohn2002}.
+The last statement is proved in Theorem 2.1 of \cite{larsson-cohn2002}.

 \begin{prop} For Hermite polynomials $\{h_j\}_{j=0}^\infty$ defined by (\ref{hermite_def}) the following are true: \begin{enumerate} \item $\{h_j\}_{j=0}^\infty$ forms an orthonormal basis of $L^2(\mathbf{R}, N(0,1))$.